-The Centers for Medicare (CM) commented requesting that the Administrator uphold the Board's decision to affirm the MAC's disallowance of the bad debt claim for the out-of-State claim where the Provider chose not to enroll in the Medicaid program and reverse the Board's allowance of the bad debts claimed for the second group on which the Oklahoma Medicaid allegedly refused to enroll LTCHs for the cost reporting periods in question.
-CM stated that the Board was correct to affirm the disallowance in the first instance because the Provider made a choice not to enroll in the Kansas' Medicaid program and, therefore, did not bill and receive the necessary State-issued RAs.
+The Centers for Medicare (CM) commented requesting that the Administrator uphold the Board's decision to affirm the MAC's disallowance of the bad debt claim for the Massachusetts, Tennessee, and Pennsylvania (beginning in 2012) claims where the Providers could have but chose not to enroll in the respective State Medicaid programs and reverse the Board's allowance of the bad debts claimed for the Pennsylvania (prior to 2012) in which the State Medicaid allegedly refused to enroll LTCHs for the cost reporting periods in question.
+CM stated that the Board was correct to affirm the disallowance in the first instance because the Provider made a choice not to enroll in the States' Medicaid programs and, therefore, did not bill and receive the necessary State-issued RAs.
 Regarding the second issue, CM claimed that the Board erred in reversing the MAC's disallowance of the dual eligible bad debts.
 CM pointed out that there is a longstanding "must bill" policy and that the Administrator has consistently held that the requirement for the Provider to bill and receive a State issued RA has been previously upheld, even in situations where the respective State fails to meet its statutory responsibility to reimburse bad debt.

-Regarding the first issue, CM stated that the Board properly affirmed the MAC's disallowance of the bad debt reimbursement for failure to adhere to the "must bill" policy for the bad debt adjustment in Kansas because the Provider could have enrolled in the Kansas Medicaid program, but chose not to do so.
+Regarding the first issue, CM stated that the Board properly affirmed the MAC's disallowance of the bad debt reimbursement for failure to adhere to the "must bill" policy for the bad debt adjustment in the States where the Provider could have enrolled in the State Medicaid program, but chose not to do so.
 Provider Review Reimbursement Manual (PRM) §§310, 312 and 322, complying with 42 CFR §413.89(e)(2), sets forth the criteria for the reasonable collection effort of bad debts when a patient is a dual eligible QMB.
+The

-The PRM establishes the requirement that the Provider must bill and receive a State issued remittance advice in order to fulfill reasonable collection efforts.
+PRM establishes the requirement that the Provider must bill and receive a State issued remittance advice in order to fulfill reasonable collection efforts.

-On the second issue where the Provider alleged it was ineligible to enroll in the Oklahoma Medicaid program based on its LTCH designation and, thus, was unable to obtain a billing number needed for the purpose of billing and receiving a state RA; CM disagrees with the Board's finding that the MAC incorrectly denied the dual eligible bad debt claims.
+On the second issue where the Provider alleged it was ineligible to enroll in the Pennsylvania Medicaid program based on its LTCH designation and, thus, was unable to obtain a billing number needed for the purpose of billing and receiving a state RA; CM disagrees with the Board's finding that the MAC incorrectly denied the dual eligible bad debt claims.
 CM stressed that there is no exception to the "must-bill" policy.
 Specifically, CM argued that there is no exception in the case of IMDs or CMHCs as alleged by the Board.
 Rather, CM distinguished that IMDs are excluded from Medicaid payments by §1905(a) of the Act and, therefore, meet all the criteria under §42 CFR §410.89 and Chapter 3 of the PRM and are eligible for the payment of unpaid deductible and coinsurance bad debts without producing a State RA.
 In regard to CMHCs, CM stressed that this was permitted as a one-time bad debt reimbursement as the result of a limited settlement agreement dealing only with CMHCs in California and does not exclude the statutory requirement that a State must determine its cost sharing by processing dual eligible beneficiary claims for all types of Medicare certified providers-whether or not the State covers services under its plan.
 Where a State has refused its statutory responsibility to provide State issued RAs in these instances, CM has suggested that the providers should seek judicial remedy similar to the Florida Providers in Alpha Comm.
-Mental Health Ctr. v.
-Benson.
+Mental Health Ctr. $v.
+Benson^6$.